j-marcon/latex-cv/README.md

 ## Build

-The documents may be compiled using the standard `CMake` build procedure, e.g. running from the root directory:
+The documents may be compiled using the standard `CMake` build procedure.
+If `CV_ROOT` is the path to this repository, the build procedure would look like this:
 ```
+cd $CV_ROOT
-cmake -S . -B build
+cmake -S . -B build            # generate the project build system
-cmake --build build --parallel
+cmake --build build --parallel # build the project
+cmake --install build          # install the project
 ```
+The last command will install the PDF documents in a `bin` directory by default.
+The `--install-prefix <dir>` option may be used with the generate command or `--prefix <dir>` with the install command to change the installation directory.

-To compile only one of the main documents, its name can be passed as a target to the second command, e.g.:
+To compile only one of the main documents, its name can be passed as a target to the build command, e.g.:
 ```
 cmake --build build --target us
 ```